TheKuyPeD/KuyPeD-POPCAT-Bot/README.md

-# POPCAT bot by THE KuyPeD :th:
+# POPCAT bot by THE KuyPeD :thailand:

 Chrome extension bot for https://popcat.click/ work for Chromium engine browser